lzap/fan3xxnsa/README.md

 	nohup /root/bin/fan3xxnsa 1>/dev/null 2>&1 &

 Must be executed as root, or you can change permissions on the pwm1 file.

+Put these two commands to any startup script of your distribution and you are done.

 Hacking
 -------